john-science/john-science.github.io/_drafts/2022-11-10-good-unit-test.md

 > Success!

 Our tests pass, so our code must be good.
 Hurray.
-This would even be a good time to run code coverage on our unit tests, so see how much of our code is actually tested by our tests.
-Luckily, `pytest` makes this really easy to do:
+This would be a good time to run code coverage on our unit tests, so see how much of our code is actually tested.
+Luckily, `pytest-cov` makes this really `pytest -cov=quad test_quad.py`:

 ```
 λ pytest --cov=quad test_quad.py